HassanAnimashaun/leetcodeprep/medium/2461-Maximum-Sum-of-Distinct-Subarrays-With-Length-K/README.md

 **LeetCode Link:** https://leetcode.com/problems/maximum-sum-of-distinct-subarrays-with-length-k/description/

 ## My Thought Process
+ -find maximum subarray sum
+	-subarray must be length of k
-- k is the length of each subarray
+	- return the maximum result of the subarray
-- Each subarray can not have a duplicate number in it
-- If none meet the conditions then return 0
+	- subarry must be distinct(no repeating numbers)
 ### Initial Analysis

 - What is the problem asking?